 Literature reviews (especially first drafts) might sound this way, "This author said this...
 Then this author said this...
-Then this author..."
+Try to avoid this.

 Methodology sections (especially first drafts) might sound this way, "I wrote a survey...
 Then I collected the data...
 Then I performed this hypothesis test...
 Then I performed this hypothesis test."
+Again, try to avoid this.